 The sports world remembers October 6th of 1993 as the day Michael Jordan announced his retirement.
 It was a shocking day that had everybody from fans to NBA players asking why would the greatest player in the world, at the age of 30, fresh off of winning three straight NBA titles, call it quits.

-“I didn’t understand it,” Said Hakeem Olajuwon, who would take advantage of MJ’s absense and win back-to-back titles in Houston.
+“I didn’t understand it,” Said Hakeem Olajuwon, who would take advantage of MJ’s absence and win back-to-back titles in Houston.
 “It was more of a drastic decision, where I couldn’t imagine that he was comfortable to walk away for life.
 So I was surprised.”

 What many people don’t know, is that surprising news actually struck Chicago the night before — 9:58 pm CST to be exact.

 Earlier that night, Michael Jordan attended Game 1 of the playoff series between the White Sox and Blue Jays.
 He even threw the ceremonial first pitch in front of tens of thousands of cheering Chicagoans.
 The cheers didn’t last long as the White Sox fell behind and were looking at a sure defeat.
 Then in the 7th inning, breaking news interrupted the game: “The Chicago Bulls have called a press conference for tomorrow morning, and there’s high speculation that Michael Jordan will retire from basketball forever.”

 Still, without tweets, DMs and text messages, word from the telecast spread quickly through Chicago as chaos ensued at Comisky Park.
 Fans and even reporters tried unsuccessfully to get to Jordan, who was hanging out in the private suite of Bulls owner Jerry Reinsdorf.
-One person who was able to reach Jordan was his best side-kick on the Bulls.
 A clueless Scottie Pippen learned about the news the same way the rest of Chicago did and once he heard it, he called Jordan at the game to confirm if the report was true.
 Jordan told him, “I’m gone” and that he had no choice but to step away.